 Epic Ireland is the world’s first digital-only museum and tells the story of the 10 million Irish men and women who left Ireland to escape war, hunger, poverty or to seek adventure.
 It celebrates the 70 million Irish diaspora who have influenced the world in politics, science, sport and the arts.

 Using state-of-the-art technology, the tour comprises 20 incredible visual galleries under four themes of migration, motivation, influence and connection.
-If you like multimedia shows and you are Irish or have Irish roots this is definitely one for your ‘things to do in Dublin’ list.
+If you like multimedia shows and you are Irish or have Irish roots this is definitely one for your list on ‘things to do in Dublin.’

 The staff are very warm and welcoming and their enthusiasm is infectious.
 Visitors enter the exhibition and proceed to ‘emigration’ where a souvenir Epic passport is provided.
 This can be stamped in each gallery along the tour – such a clever idea!
 Not only does it add to the experience but it acts as a map too.